utsav832424/foundary-defi-stablecoin/README.md

+# Defi Satblecoin

+## About

+This Project is to create a Defi Stablecoin.
+It is similar to DAI if DAI had no governance, no fees, and was only backed by WETH and WBTC.

+## Coin Design

 1. Relative Stability: Anchored or Pegged -> $1.00
     1. Chainlink Price fedd.
     2. Set a function to exchange ETH & BTC -> $$$